 The value we place on education resonates in our students’ test scores and our school system accolades.
 Students in The Iredell-Statesville School System consistently post some of the highest SAT scores for the 12 NC counties in the Charlotte Regional Partnership.
 In 2009, Iredell-Statesville Schools’ superintendent was named the Craig Phillips North Carolina Superintendent of the Year.
 In addition, Iredell-Statesville Schools received the 2009 Malcolm Baldrige National Quality Award.

 Our fine Iredell public schools are matched by excellent charter schools and several private educational institutions.
-Along with historic Mitchell Community College, Statesville houses a branch of Garner-Webb University.
+Historic Mitchell Community College is located in Statesville with campus locations throughout Iredell County.
 Acclaimed Davidson College lies just 15 minutes from our borders, UNC-Charlotte is just 40 minutes south, and Wake Forest University is located 45 minutes east in Winston-Salem.

 To rigorously challenge students to achieve their academic potential and lead productive lives – that’s the primary goal of Iredell-Statesville Schools.
 Our teachers and administrators expect all students to graduate from high school with mastery in reading, math and communication skills, prepared to continue their education at a university or community college or to secure a job that leads to a rewarding career.